sobradob/sobradob.github.io/content/blog/newly_prime_crisis.md

 draft: false
 ---

-What if the next lending crisis is due to customers with the best credit scores?
-The Global Financial Crisis of 2007 is often blamed on irresponsible subprime lending.
-Subprime being a fancy term for lending to people with a "less than perfect" credit scores, who often don't pay back their loans.
+What if credit scores have mislead banks into the next lending crisis?
+The Global Financial Crisis of 2007 is often blamed on irresponsible lending.
+Lenders offered large amounts of credit to "subprime" customers.
+Subprime being a fancy term for people with poor credit scores, who are less likely to pay the loans back.

 According to [Wikipedia](https://en.wikipedia.org/wiki/2007%E2%80%932008_financial_crisis):